IndieAuth

 The authorization server SHOULD display the full client_id on the authorization interface, in addition to displaying the fetched application information if any.
 Displaying the client_id helps users know that they are authorizing the expected application.

-Since all IndieAuth clients are public clients, and no client authentication is used, the only measure available to protect against some attacks described in [RFC6819] is strong verification of the client's redirect_uri.
+Since IndieAuth clients are likely to be public clients (if no jwks_uri is advertised in the client metatadata), the only measure available to protect against some attacks described in [RFC6819] is strong verification of the client's redirect_uri.
 If the redirect_uri scheme, host or port differ from that of the client_id, then the authorization server MUST either verify the redirect URL as described in Redirect URL, or display the redirect URL to the user so they can inspect it manually.

 11. IANA Considerations